Riding with Nomads in Kyrgyzstan

 It’s a small, landlocked country in Central Asia bordering China, Kazakhstan, Uzbekistan and Tajikistan.
 It was once part of the USSR and became fully independent in 1991.
 It’s one of the ‘least known’ about countries in the world and many of its people still live a nomadic way of life, living in yurts in the high mountain pastures during summer and the plains in winter.

-Thanks for checking out our Not Quite Nomads Kyrgyzstan Blog post.
+Thanks for checking out our Not Quite Nomads Kyrgyzstan story.
 We hope you enjoyed it!
 Here’s a few more articles on motorcycling in Kyrgyzstan that we recommend you read next.